mohammad0234/Fitness-Tracker-App/README.md

 - **Enable Developer Options**
   - On your phone, go to `Settings > About phone`
   - Tap "**Build number**" 7 times until you see a message saying you're a developer.
+  - On some devices, you might need to go to Software information to find the Build number.

 - **Enable USB Debugging**
   - Go to `Settings > Developer options (May have to search for developer options once on settings)`
-  - Enable **USB Debugging**
+  - Scroll down to find and enable **USB Debugging**

 - **Connect Your Device via USB**
-  - Plug in your device using a USB cable
+  - Use a USB cable to connect your Android device to your computer.
-  - Approve the "Allow USB debugging?" prompt (check "Always allow from this computer")
+  - Approve the "Allow USB debugging?" prompt (check "Always allow from this computer").

+For detailed instructions, refer to the official Android documentation: https://developer.android.com/studio/debug/dev-options

 3. **Launch VS Code Studio**